Cookie Consent by Free Privacy Policy Generator website

 Who we are

-The EurOMo is operationalised by national teams in each participant country, which are researchers in Higher Education Institutions or independent research institutes.
+EurOMo is a consortium of researchers based in higher education institutions (HEIs) or independent research institutes.
 The University of Salzburg coordinates the consortium.
 The European Commission co-funds the project.

 EurOMo, in numbers